Mesothelioma: Intracellular

-Analysis of the interactions between asbestos fibers and DNA has shown that phagocytosed fibers are able to make contact with chromosomes, often adhering to the chromatin fibers or becoming entangled within the chromosome.
+Analysis of the interactions between asbestos fibers and DNA has shown that phagocytosed fibers make contact with chromosomes, often adhering to the chromatin fibers or becoming entangled within the chromosome.
 This contact between the asbestos fiber and the chromosomes or structural proteins of the spindle apparatus can induce complex abnormalities.
 The most common abnormality is monosomy of chromosome 22.
-Other frequent abnormalities include structural rearrangement of 1p, 3p, 9p and 6q chromosome arms.
+Other frequent abnormalities include structural rearrangement of 1p, 3p, 9p, and 6q chromosome arms.

 Common gene abnormalities in mesothelioma cell lines include deletion of the tumor suppressor genes: